|

 on November 2 prior to the accident, Mildred had

-helping to care for young brothers, Bob who was
+helping to care for younger brothers, Bob who was

 11 and Kenneth who was only 3 at the time of